How to Become a Scientist

 Assuming you have the motivation and desire, how do you become a scientist?
 Good grades in school are important, no matter what stage you are in your education.
 Grades help you get to good schools, help you get to graduate school.
 While nobody will judge you solely by your grades (I certainly won't!), for students fresh out of university, grades and quality of education are often the most important information recruiters have to decide, say, who to interview for graduate school.
 The typical academic career is shown on Table 1 and involves getting a bachelor's degree and later a doctoral degree (and maybe a master's degree in between, though I normally don't recommend it as top students can often enter a doctoral program directly).
 At the early stages of your career, grades and alma mater are important and will open opportunities for you.

 If you are at an early stage of your career, you may not know exactly what you want to do or how.
 You may be interested in science in general or in a particular problem but are unsure how to tackle it.
 For example, you may want to help cure cancer, but how can you do it?
 Essentially, you need to learn more so you can specialize, so you can learn the techniques of your field of interest.
 Often there's more than one technique and more than one approach to tackle a scientific problem (aging is a good example).
-Strategic thinking is important and you should, for example, choose a field with potential and approaches that will allow you to explore that potential, yet there is often more than one road to success.
+Strategic thinking is important and you should, for example, choose a field with potential and with the approaches that will allow you to explore that potential, yet there is often more than one road to success.
 The reality is that even experts are often unable to reach a consensus regarding which approach and which technique is more appropriate.
-Developing a career is about finding something you enjoy doing that you can get paid for.
+Developing a career is about finding something you enjoy doing that you can get paid for (and that is neither illegal nor immoral!).
 So you need to explore your area and the different approaches until you find one (or often more than one) that fits you.
 Scientists often become very specialized (sometimes too specialized) since as you learn more you gain focus.

 Related to the above, another doubt students often have is in choosing PhD supervisor.
 (Postdocs can sometimes have similar doubts yet normally to a lesser degree as they tend to be more familiar with the field and people working on it.)
 Again, you need to do your homework and learn more about your field, identify the key players and those doing work and using techniques that excite you.
 The best labs and more reputed universities will not necessary be the best.
 I passed on the opportunity to do my PhD in Cambridge and instead went to a little-known university in Namur, Belgium, because I found the approaches and scientific questions of the lab in Belgium were more exciting and adequate to my career goals (and I never regretted my decision).
 Likewise, the bigger, more established labs may be more competitive and interactions with the supervisor may be less frequent.
 There is of course a subjective element to choosing a lab to work in.
 One issue is that freedom to pursue one's ideas may be encouraged in some labs but not in others, though some people enjoy it while others prefer a more structured mentoring.
 One general advice if you are considering joining a lab for PhD or postdoc is to contact former lab members and ask their opinion.